beerlington/classy_enum/README.md

 (an instance of the active record model).
 Think of it as a `belongs_to` relationship, where the enum belongs to the model.

-By default, the back reference can be called using `owner`.
+By default, the back reference can be called using `#owner`.
-If you want to refer to the owner by a different name, you must explicitly declare the owner name in the classy_enum parent class using the `owner` class method.
+If you want to refer to the owner by a different name, you must explicitly declare the owner name in the classy_enum parent class using the `.owner` class method.

-Example using the default `owner` method:
+Example using the default `#owner` method:

 ```ruby
 class Priority < ClassyEnum::Base